tak6uch1/joystick/README.md

 # Joystick Test Script

-The joystick.py python3 program dumps joystick's buttons, analog levers, and + leaf keys with using pygame.
+The joystick.py dumps inputs of joystick's buttons, analog levers, and + leaf keys with using pygame.

 ## Install required tools for Mac